 The Ott Biological Preserve has almost 300 acres of natural hiking trails and three lakes.
 The Preserve is home to several rare and endangered plant species and is a great opportunity to experience nature up close.

 Kimball Pines has almost 100 acres of hiking opportunities in a rural setting with largely new growth of plants and trees.
-Several years ago the plantation pines that were the focus of this park we toppled due to high line winds.
+Several years ago the plantation pines that were the focus of this park were toppled due to straight line winds.
 Since that time the park is slowly being rebuilt to include the amenities it once had.
 The disc golf course is being reassembled and a restroom is now open.